EndianTribe/EndianTribe/_posts/2018-12-11-chicken-and-egg.markdown

 date:   2018-12-11 19:31:59 -0500
 categories: state of the tribe
 ---
 I want to make short and sweet tutorial videos on computer science.
-For someone who has never done this before, challenges are numerous in number.
+For someone who has never done this before, challenges are numerous.